 de Pablo created this glass by vaporizing organic matter and cooling it in such a way that it would solidify on a surface one layer at a time.
 By using this process, de Pablo accidentally exploited an unusual characteristic of liquids.

 One odd thing about liquids is that the molecules on the surface , which touch the air, tend to organize themselves and form a more stable layer (this gives liquids “surface tension.”)
 Because de Pablo formed his glass by building one layer at a time, each layer made contact with air and was able to organize before the next layer was applied.
 By the time he was done, the entire piece of glass consisted of an organized array of molecules.

 Only time will tell how we can use this new glass. de Pablo thinks we might be able to use it in solar cells, LEDs, and optical fibers.
 And just think, this all started because of an accidental discovery!

-Fun fact: Just because glass is technically a liquid doesn’t mean it flows like other liquids.
+Fun fact: Just because glass is technically not a true sold doesn’t mean it flows like liquids.
 In fact, scientists have gone to great lengths to prove that glass doesn’t flow.
 Some scientists even looked at 20 million year old amber to see it flowed at all over its lifetime – and they found out that it didn’t.
-If you see rippling in old windows, it is the result of the manufacturing process, not the result of flow.
+If you see rippling in old windows, it is the result of old manufacturing practices, not the result of flow.